A Nervous Breakdown: Background

-In March 1888 Russia was shocked by the news of the tragic death of Vsevolod Garshin.
-The writer, noted for his sensitivity to social injustice and great compassion to suffering people, died in hospital five days after he threw himself down the stairwell from the fourth floor of the house he lived in.
-Almost immediately two groups of writers started to collect money for the Garshin monument, as well as literary tributes.
-One, centered around the newspaper Novosti, was headed by Kazimir Barantsevich, another, organized by the staff of Severny Vestnik, by Alexey Pleshcheyev.
+In March 1888, Russia was shocked by the news of the tragic death of Vsevolod Garshin.
+The writer, noted for his sensitivity to social injustice and great compassion for suffering people, died in a hospital five days after he threw himself down the stairwell from the fourth floor of the house he lived in.
+Almost immediately, two groups of writers started to collect money for the Garshin monument, as well as literary tributes.
+One, centered around the newspaper Novosti, was headed by Kazimir Barantsevich, and another, organized by the staff of Severny Vestnik, by Alexey Pleshcheyev.

-On 19 March Barantsevich asked Chekhov by post to contribute to the collection.
-"Whatever you will, regardless whether it had been published before or not, anything would be welcome," he wrote.
-The following day Chekhov sent an enthusiastic reply, promising to "send something for the collection" and noting that such ideas, "beside their direct goal, serve as a uniting force for the writers' community which, even if not numerous, are still disparate.
+On 19 March, Barantsevich asked Chekhov by post to contribute to the collection.
+"Whatever you will, regardless of whether it had been published before or not, anything would be welcome," he wrote.
+The following day, Chekhov sent an enthusiastic reply, promising to "send something for the collection" and noting that such ideas, "beside their direct goal, serve as a uniting force for the writers' community which, even if not numerous, are still disparate.
 The more shoulder to shoulder feeling we'll have, the more we'll support each other, the sooner we'll learn to value and respect one another."

-On 30 March Pleshcheyev too asked Chekhov to provide some work for his tribute to Garshin, mentioning the Novosti-related project, in a rather negative light, characterizing it as superficial.
-For a time being the hope remained that the two parties would join forces, then the disagreements became obvious and Chekhov in another letter to Pleshcheyev expressed his disappointment with the split.
+On 30 March, Pleshcheyev too asked Chekhov to provide some work for his tribute to Garshin, mentioning the Novosti-related project, in a rather negative light, characterizing it as superficial.
+For a time, the hope remained that the two parties would join forces, then the disagreements became obvious and Chekhov in another letter to Pleshcheyev expressed his disappointment with the split.
 Still, he decided to respond to the latter's request and ignore the Barantsevich-edited collection.